PNNL-Comp-Mass-Spec/GlyQ-IQ/Readme.txt

 Source code for the 64-bit version is located at GetPeaks3\IQGlyQ_Console though the master solution file is GetPeaks3\GetPeaks3.sln

+When compiling and debugging, use the MixedPlatforms configuration of GetPeaks3.sln

 There is also a 32-bit version, but the code-base may be a bit out of date.
 That solution file is at GetPeaks2\GetPeaks2.sln